-Episodic memories similar to the ones recorded by CRAM_m have been investigated in the area of cognitive architectures, though often with a focus on modeling human cognitive processes rather than implementing a scalable architecture for robots systems.
-One of the earlier cognitive architecture that mimics humans' working memory is Soar (Laird, Newell, & Rosenbloom, 1987).
+Episodic memories similar to the ones recorded by CRAMm have been investigated in the area of cognitive architectures, though often with a focus on modeling human cognitive processes rather than implementing a scalable architecture for robots systems.
+One of the earlier cognitive architecture that mimics humans' working memory (WM) is Soar (Laird, Newell, & Rosenbloom, 1987).
 Soar's working memory contains procedural, declarative and episodic knowledge.
-Namely, it contextualizes a context stack, which specifies active goals, problem spaces, states and operators of the embodied agent, objects, which are denoted with attributes called values, and preferences, which give the procedural search-control knowledge.

-ACT-R (Anderson et al., 2004) is another cognitive framework that is built upon a memory concept.
-In contrast to Soar, it has two different memories for declarative and procedural knowledge, which contain facts and things, respectively.
-It was adapted for different cognitive applications such as choosing among the competing associations of a concept (Anderson & Reder, 1999), list memory paradigm (Anderson et al., 1998), and creating a memory based on the theory of serial memory in psychology (Anderson & Matessa, 1997).

-ICARUS (Langley, Choi, & Rogers, 2009), an integrated cognitive architecture for physical agents, has two different memory hierarchies.
+Namely, it contextualizes i) a context stack, which specifies active goals, problem spaces, states and operators of the embodied agent; ii) objects, which are denoted with attributes called values; and iii) preferences that give the procedural search-control knowledge.
+ACT-R (Anderson et al., 2004) is another cognitive mechanism that is built upon a memory concept.
+In contrast to Soar, it has two different memories for declarative and procedural knowledge which contain facts and things respectively.
+It was adapted for different cognitive applications such as choosing among the competing associations of a concept (Anderson & Reder, 1999), list memory paradigm (Anderson et al., 1998) and creating a memory based on the theory of serial memory in psychology (Anderson & Matessa, 1997).
+ICARUS (Langley & Cummings, 2004), an integrated cognitive architecture for physical agents, has two different memory hierarchies.
 On the one hand, the conceptual memory contains knowledge about general features of things and their relationships.
 On the other hand, the skill memory stores knowledge about how to accomplish goals.
-Each of these hierarchies has a long-term memory and a short-term memory.
+Each of these hierarchies has a long-term memory (LTM) and a short-term memory (STM).